shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 Available Commands:
-  diagnose        Diagnose specific fault scenarios in an all-round way and locate the cause of the fault. collect         Obtain all data of the current node, and then locate and use operation personnel. check           Check whether the system specific items meet the requirements of edgecore installation and operation. get             Get and format data of available resource types in the local database of the edge node.
+  diagnose        Diagnose specific fault scenarios in an all-round way and locate the cause of the fault. collect         Obtain all the data of the current node, and provide it to the operation and maintenance personnel to locate the problem. check           Check whether the system specific items meet the requirements of edgecore installation and operation. get             Get and format data of available resource types in the local database of the edge node.